-pvi collective and blast theory international residency exchange: stage 1
+pvi collective and blast theory international residency opportunity

-closing date for applications: monday 6th march, 2017 @ midnight
+closing date for applications: monday 15th january, 2018

 about the residency:

-with the support of the australia council for the arts, blast theory and pvi collective are joining forces to facilitate a unique r&d residency exchange opportunity for one australian artist and one british artist to spend 6 weeks in residence with blast theory and pvi respectively. in this, stage one of the project, one australian artist will undertake a residency with blast theory.
+with the support of the australia council for the arts, blast theory and pvi collective are joining forces to facilitate a unique research and development residency opportunity for one australian artist to spend six weeks in residence with blast theory.

 - professional advice and networking

-- access to each companies equipment and resources
+- access to the company’s equipment and resources

-- insights into each company’s history, practice, research & development activities & working methodologies
+- insights into the company’s history, practice, research & development activities and working methodologies

 - a collegial platform to crash test ideas with like-minded thinkers and makers